-Improvements funded through this (including local matching program funds) will improve overall water quality in Orange County.
-Funds allocated on a countywide competitive basis to assist jurisdictions in meeting the Clean Water controlling transportation-Act for generated pollution.
+Improvements funded through this program (including local matching funds) will improve overall water quality in Orange County.
+Funds are allocated on a countywide competitive basis to assist jurisdictions in meeting the Clean Water Act for controlling transportation-generated pollution.

 Local agencies are required to provide a 25 percent (Tier 1) and 50 percent (Tier 2) minimum local match.
 Tier 2 matching funds may be reduced depending on project readiness and operations and maintenance above the ten-year minimum requirement.